Ciptex/openapi-typescript-codegen/README.md

 }
 ```

-### Generate client instance with `--exportClient` option
+### Generate client instance

 The OpenAPI generator allows to create client instances to support the multiple backend services use case.
-The generated client uses an instance of the server configuration and not the global `OpenAPI` constant.
+The generated client uses an instance of the server configuration.

-To generate a client instance, use `--exportClient` option.
 To set a custom name to the client class, use `--name` option.

 ```
-openapi --input ./spec.json --output ./dist --exportClient true --name DemoAppClient
+openapi --input ./spec.json --output ./dist --name DemoAppClient
 ```

 The generated client will be exported from the `index` file and can be used as shown below: